 Location: Duke in DC Suites, 1201 Pennsylvania Ave NW, Washington, DC

 Timberland-investment professionals in developmental stages of their careers and forestry, accounting, legal, and conservation professionals who interact with them; investment analysts, portfolio managers, financial planners, and trust officers who make decisions regarding timberland assets; and public-policy officials who desire to better understand institutional timberland managers.

-Continuing Education Credits will be available for some professional fields (SAF CFEs, CLE credits, etc).
-For more information, please contact the NS Exec Ed program.
+Continuing Education Credits will be available for some professional fields (SAF CFEs, CLE credits, NASBA, etc).
+For more information, please contact the NS Executive Ed program at email@example.com.

-Experienced managers of timberland investment management organizations, attorneys, and Duke professors describe and analyze the global opportunity set of investments, trends, alternative strategies and tactics, timber-market fundamentals, the development of markets in ecological services, financial reporting and tax considerations, risk management, and financial criteria for assessing alternatives—all in a case format.
-Course will include a topical panel discussion with professionals.
+Experienced managers of timberland investment management organizations, attorneys, and Duke instructors describe and analyze the global opportunity set of investments, trends, alternative strategies and tactics, timber-market fundamentals, the development of markets in ecological services, financial reporting and tax considerations, risk management, and financial criteria for assessing alternatives.

 Day 1 – Timberland Investment Fundamentals

 8:30 am – 6:00 pm

 - Opportunity set of global timberland investment opportunities

 - Why include timberland in an investment portfolio?